agro1986/chatgpt-math-fails/README.md

 * Memory and custom instructions are turned off.
 * No extra prompting such as "think step by step".
-* When an exercise asks for a bunch of independent questions (such as "prove the statements a, b, and c"), I ask the questions separately (such as "prove the statement a").
+* When an exercise asks for a bunch of independent questions (such as "prove the statements a, b, and c"), I might ask the questions separately (such as "prove the statement a").

 # A Concise Introduction to Pure Mathematics 4th edition by Martin Liebeck